andrenrwn/readme-generator/README.md

 ## Usage

-Start the application
+Start the application\
 $ node index.js

-Left window: Menu options
+Left window: Menu options\
-RighThe right pane displays the README markdown
+Righ window: The right pane displays the README markdown

 Use the left menu bar to choose readme sections to edit.